mangetsuuuuuuu/etsy-shop-spy/README.md

 # etsy-shop-spy
 ![HH](https://media.tenor.com/vhxaixvLUz4AAAAM/stalking-spying.gif)

-UPDATE A-2023 : THIS SCRIPT NOT WORKING NOW BECAUSE OF ETSY API V3 , MAYBE IN FUTURE ...
+UPDATE A-2024 : This Script No Working With New Api , you should have active api created before 2021 ,

 this tool can give you informations about products on etsy by shop name